 In this sense, use the competence of the project team and make decisions with the right decision-making technique, because this is an essential basis for the success of your projects.

-The next part of the series will be about decisions in the VUCA world.
-In this contribution, Cornelia Kiel will also explain further decision-making techniques.
+The next part of the series is about decisions in the VUCA world and includes more decision-making techniques.

 Information on Cornelia Kiel and her work can be found on the website www.pins-performance.de.

 Cornelia Kiel has published further articles in the t2informatik blog: